cloudenochcsis/terraform-aks-infra/README.md

-# AKS GitOps Deployment Guide
+# 3-Tier Application AKS GitOps Infrastructure

-**Complete step-by-step guide to deploy AKS with GitOps using Terraform and ArgoCD**
+**Complete infrastructure setup for deploying 3-tier applications on AKS using GitOps**

-This repository provides a production-ready setup for deploying applications to Azure Kubernetes Service (AKS) using GitOps principles with ArgoCD and Terraform.
+This repository provides a production-ready infrastructure setup for deploying 3-tier applications to Azure Kubernetes Service (AKS) using GitOps principles with ArgoCD and Terraform.

 ## Credits